DIRECTLab/carla-energy-consumption/input/README.md

     - `efficiency`: Maximum charger-vehicle efficiency as a fraction assuming perfect alignment.

     To automatically generate a file of this type, see [charger_options.py](../navegation/charger_options.py).

-- [directions.csv](directions.csv) is an example CSV file for loading predetermined directions in [unitracking.py](../unitracking.py).
-It demonstrates the `direction` field and accepted values.

-    *In this mode, the vehicle will not perform lane changes.
-If lane changes are necessary, use a path file instead.*

-- [path.csv](path.csv) is an example CSV file for loading a predetermined path in [unitracking.py](../unitracking.py).
-    This file demonstrates the following fields, required for all files of this type:
-    - `x`: global x coordinate.
-    - `y`: global y coordinate.
-    - `z`: global z coordinate.

-    *For proper functionality, ensure that points lie in roads and that there is at least one point for each road segment the vehicle should travel.*

 - [tracked_agent.csv](tracked_agent.csv) is an example CSV file for loading vehicles in [multitracking.py](multitracking.py).
 It demonstrates the following required fields:
     - `vehicle`: which vehicle blueprint to use.
 To view the available blueprints, run the CARLA example found at `PythonAPI\examples\vehicle_gallery.py`.